SOCIAL SECURITY ADMINISTRATION

 What Will Happen When You Call?

-We will ask you these questions about your condition(s) and record your answers on a form.
+We will ask you these questions about your condition(s) and record your answers on

 A description of your current medical condition(s).